PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yoo hoo, Mister Troooooooll.
 Have I got a deal for you!" said the food.

 Wait, food was talking?
 This was confusing.
 Food never talked.
 Sometimes food screamed.
 Sometimes food tried to poke the Troll with sharp things.
 Most of the time food ran away.
-But it never stood it's ground and talked.
+But it never stood its ground and talked.
 And certainly never kicked.
 Since the Troll couldn't understand what any of the funny, squeaky little sounds coming out of food's mouth meant, it tried to understand *why* food wasn't doing any of the things that it usually did.

 Maybe it was poisoned?
 That thought disturbed the Troll.
 Since he often ate people without bothering to peel them, his stomach was a cause of constant trouble.
 He had been eating quite well lately.
 For some reason, food had been easier to come by -- eager even --  since he had come to this cave.
 He didn't even have to go out and terrorize the countryside jut to get lunch.
 But how had he gotten to this cave?
 He couldn't quite remember that part.
 Something about a very loud and angry piece of food wearing black.
 But the memory was blurry and confused.